SierraSoftworks/blog/src/posts/2021-12-19-vault-on-azure-functions.md

 (including Consul for storage, and an NGINX reverse proxy for load balancing and fail-over) at a cost of about $90/month and about 2 days/month worth of maintenance, updates, troubleshooting etc.
-Hashicorp's own managed HCP Vault offering is available in a "developer" flavour for some $20/month, which is cheaper but doesn't offer fail-over or backups (yeesh).
-If you want backups and fail-over, you'll need to step up to their "Starter" plan at ~$340/month (YEESH!) which is a fair bit more than I'm willing to spend to support my ~~addiction~~ hobby.
+Hashicorp's own managed HCP Vault offering is available in a "developer" flavour for some $20/month, which is cheaper but doesn't offer fail-over or backups.
+If you want backups and fail-over, you'll need to step up to their "Starter" plan at ~$340/month which is a fair bit more than I'm willing to spend to support my ~~addiction~~ hobby.

 Contrast that with the $0.65 I've spent running Vault on Azure Functions for the last month, with